eliemichel/LearnWebGPU/next/getting-started/adapter-and-device/the-device.md

  * Convert a C string into a WebGPU string view
  */
 WGPUStringView toWgpuStringView(const char* cString);

 /**
+ * Sleep for a given number of milliseconds.
+ * This works with both native builds and emscripten, provided that -sASYNCIFY
+ * compile option is provided when building with emscripten.
+ */
+void sleepForMilliseconds(unsigned int milliseconds);

+/**
  * Utility function to get a WebGPU adapter, so that